Magick of the Coven

 “Cleansed in spirit, cleansed in mind, transfer black magick.
 Release.
 Unbind.”

 After five minutes of moving the egg over his body, she went to her cauldron.
-She then cracked the egg and allowed the contents to spread into the lukewarm water as she said, “Magick imparted, magick disbursed, I demand Daemon’s release from Merlin’s curse.”
+She then cracked the egg and allowed the translucent vitellus to spread into the boiling water as she said, “Magick imparted, magick disbursed, I demand Daemon’s release from Merlin’s curse.”

-She leapt back when the water sizzled and sprayed the air.
-She’d put about four feet between her and the cauldron before looking back.
-The water was boiling over, but not from her magick.
+She leapt back when the water sizzled and violently sprayed the air around her.
+She’d put about four feet between her and the cauldron before looking back at the volatile contents.
+The water was boiling over the edge of the cauldron, but not from her magick.
 From whatever Merlin had inflicted Daemon with.
 The stench of sulfur engulfed the room, causing her eyes to water from the acidic gas.

 A low groan came from the direction of the bed.

-With a gasp she turned back to the bed just as Daemon sat straight up, his incandescent green gaze terrifying in the soft glow of the candles’ flame.
-That gaze settled on her, his lips peeled back from his teeth in warning.
+With a gasp she turned back to the bed just as Daemon sat straight up, his luminescent emerald gaze absolutely terrifying in the soft glow of the candles’ flame.
+When that chilling gaze settled on her, his lips peeled back from his teeth in warning.

 As fast as a bullet through flesh, Jocelyn recited, “Magick imparted, intention retracted, retrace my steps, outcome redacted.”

-Daemon’s body immediately crumbled in on itself, and he fell off the bed and onto the floor just as every last candle was snuffed out by her words.
+Daemon’s body immediately crumbled in on itself, and he fell off the bed and onto the floor just as every candle extinguished, the noise of the flames’ expiry an audible sound.
 The water stopped boiling.
 The energy of her magick and her spells vanished as though never spoken.
 She stood holding the cracked egg of a dragon, her whole body shaking.

 No. She’d never doubted her powers.